stefanpenner/ember-app-kit/README.md

 * app/styles/app.css
   * Another stub.
 * tests/index.html
   * Let ember-cli add this file.
-This is where the test dependencies from `app/index.html` now live.
+Include any test depencies you had in `app/index.html'.
 * bower.json
 * package.json

 ### Importing Ember and Ember Data

-You now have to import ember and ember-data, so you will have to add `import Ember from "ember` and `import DS from "ember-data"` anywhere you explicitly declared a route, controller, model, and so on.
+You now have to explicitly import Ember and Ember Data.
+Add `import Ember from "ember` and `import DS from "ember-data"` anywhere you declared a route, controller, model, and so on.

 ### Migrating your API Stub

-To wire this up again, run `ember generate api-stub` followed by your app's name.
+To work with the API stub again, run `ember generate api-stub`.
-This generates a server directory where you can then migrate your routes accordingly.
+This command generates a server directory where you can then migrate your routes accordingly.

 You may also want to look into [Ember CLI Rest API Blueprint](https://github.com/manuelmitasch/ember-cli-rest-api-blueprint) which generates DS.RESTAdapter compatible express routes for a given Model.